Cetinje: Modern period

 Montenegrin independence was recognized at the Congress of Berlin of 1878 and consequently Cetinje became the capital of a European country.
 Between 1878 and 1914 Cetinje flourished in every sense.
 Many renowned intellectuals from other South-Slavic parts came to stay there and made a contribution to the cultural, educational and every other aspect of life.
 Montenegro was proclaimed a kingdom in 1910.
 This had a great effect on Cetinje's development.
 At this time the Government House, the symbol of state power, was built.
 The population census from the same year recorded a massive growth in the world's smallest capital, registering 5,895 inhabitants.

 In the Interwar period, Cetinje expanded its territory, as it was now a centre of the Zeta region.
-But when it was decided by the Parliament of Montenegro that the administrative organs should be located in Titograd (previously and presently Podgorica), Cetinje went through a harsh crisis.
+But when it was decided by the Parliament of Montenegro that the administrative organs should be located in Titograd (previously and currently Podgorica), Cetinje went through a harsh crisis.
 By building certain industrial sections and at the same time neglecting the development of the city's traditional and potential cultural and tourist capacities, the chance to create a strong basis for more solid prosperity was lost.

 When Communist forces captured Cetinje in November 1944 the only population that stayed in the town were people who believed they have no reason to fear or hide from anybody.
 Still, as soon as Communists captured Cetinje, in the night of 13 November 1944, they shot without any trial 28 citizens of Cetinje.
 They were all summarily executed at "New Cemetery" of Cetinje in Humci.

 On 12 August 2022, a mass shooting occurred in Cetinje, in which eleven people died, including the perpetrator, and six others were injured.

 On 1 January 2025, another mass spree shooting occurred in Cetinje, in which fourteen people, including the perpetrator, were killed and three others were injured.
 The two mass shootings that have occurred in the same town are the deadliest in Montenegro's history.

 Administration

-Cetinje is governed by mayor and the Old Royal Capital Government.
-Since December 2021, the mayor of Old Royal Capital Cetinje is Nikola Đurašković (SDP).
+Cetinje is governed by the Lord Mayor and the Old Royal Capital Government.
+Since December 2021, the lord mayor of the Old Royal Capital Cetinje is Nikola Đurašković (SDP).

 National institutions

 Although Podgorica is the capital of Montenegro, Cetinje is the seat of numerous national institutions of Montenegro.
 The official residence of the president of Montenegro is in Cetinje, called the Blue Palace owing to the colour of its walls.
-Cetinje is the seat of Montenegrin, National Museum of Montenegro, National library and State Archives of Montenegro.
+Cetinje is the seat of the National Museum of Montenegro, Montenegro's National library and the State Archives of Montenegro.